-More and more individuals and companies are trying their hand at live streaming and it is proven to be an effective tool to engage with your audience.
+More and more individuals and companies are trying their hand at live streaming.
+This is because it is proven to be an effective tool to engage with your audience.
 Here are 3 reasons why there is an increase in live streaming today:

 Live streaming’s growth in popularity in recent years is no joke.
-Its huge user base grows larger and larger by the day and it does not look like it is slowing down anytime soon.
+Its huge user base grows larger by the day and it does not look like it is slowing down.

 A great way of proving the legitimacy of live streaming’s growth is to observe how social media platforms are steering towards including live streaming features and even showcasing them.

 Facebook has Facebook Live, Youtube has Youtube Live, Instagram has Instagram Live, Twitter has Periscope.
-All these platforms, who did not initially have live streaming, have now included it into their platform’s features and these live streaming activities are now surging in popularity.
+All these platforms, who did not initially have live streaming, have now included it into their platform’s features.
+These live streaming activities are now surging in popularity.

 Because of the wide variety of platforms to choose from to watch live streaming, people of all ages are watching and creating their own live streaming content.